 In 2006, in consultation with AMO, the province established a Land Ambulance Committee (LAC) to review ambulance response time standards.
 On July 31, 2008, changes were made to the Ambulance Act, Ontario Regulation 267/08, amending Ontario Regulation 257/00 with the heading Section 22: Part VIII, Response Time Performance Plans, Section 22 and 23.
-These changes were to be phased in over three years and will be fully in effect in 2011 with reporting requirements starting in October 2010.
+These changes were to be phased in over three years and fully in effect by 2011 with reporting requirements starting in October 2010.
+However, the MOHLTC placed a two year moratorium on the new initiative and revised the start date to be fully in effect by 2013 with reporting requirements starting in October 2012.
 A copy of the new regulation is attached.

-The County is to submit their Response Time Plan to the MOHLTC, Emergency Health Services Branch (EHSB) no later than October 31 of each year (Section 23 (5) including performance targets for sudden cardiac arrest, CTAS 1, CTAS 2,3,4 and 5.
+The County is to submit their Response Time Plan to the MOHLTC, Emergency Health Services Branch (EHSB) no later than October 31 of each year (Section 23 (5) including performance targets for sudden cardiac arrest, CTAS 1, CTAS 2, 3,4 and 5.
 By March 31st of each year the same table with the actual times achieved in the year will be reported to the MOHLTC.